-If you enjoyed our Alsace Road Trip, you are going to love touring the Jura, France, by car.
-The Jura is a department of Bourgogne-Franche-Comté in the east of France, named after the Jura Mountains.
-This is an incredible region of amazing nature and picturesque villages with an incredible heritage.
+If you enjoyed our Alsace Road Trip, you will love touring the Jura region by car.
+The Jura is a department of Bourgogne-Franche-Comté in Eastern France, named after the Jura Mountains.
+This is an incredible region of amazing landscapes, fairytale waterfalls, and picturesque villages, perfect for nature lovers.

-The Jura is not well known by the foreign tourists (yet!) so it does not see the crowds of Alsace.
-If you are looking for the perfect weekend getaway from Paris and far from the crowds, the Jura is the place to go!
+The Jura region is not well known by foreign tourists (yet!), so it does not see Alsace’s crowds.
+If you are looking for the perfect weekend getaway from Paris, far from the cities’ hustle and bustle, the Jura is the place to go!

 A Bit of Geology . . .

 The Jura region is a land so original and specific from a geologic point of view that it gave rise to the name “Jurassic” by eminent scientists of the 19th century.
 Jurassic means the geological period of the formation of limestone and marine rocks.